-BEST Shrimp Scampi Pasta
+BEST Shrimp Scampi Pasta Recipe

 Jump to Recipe

-An Italian-American staple, shrimp scampi pasta is classically made with a lemon, butter, garlic and white wine sauce that’s bright and zesty with a touch of richness from the butter.
+An Italian-American staple, shrimp scampi pasta is made with a lemon, butter, garlic and white wine sauce that’s bright and zesty with a touch of richness from the butter.
 It’s a great weeknight dinner that tastes like a fine dining meal!

-Shrimp Scampi Pasta Ingredients
+Why You’ll Love This Shrimp Scampi Pasta Recipe

 • Leeks – leeks are the secret ingredient in this shrimp scampi pasta recipe.
 They add a pop of green and a sweet, mellow onion flavor.